-As to availability, the CD, Perle: The String Quartets [Molto Adagio] performed by Daedalus Quartet is available on Amazon US and UK.
-This CD is also on Spotify and the complete Windows Of Order is on YouTube, along with several other quartet movements.
+As to availability, the CD, Perle: The String Quartets [Molto Adagio] on Bridge Records label, performed by Daedalus Quartet can be obtained from Amazon US and UK.
+This CD is also on Spotify and the complete Windows of Order is on YouTube, and earsense.

 Listenability: A fine example of Contemporary progression.